Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-JASON KILAR
+JASON KILARHULU

 MOGUL BONA FIDES: Last December, Hulu reached the milestone of serving one billion videos a month over the Web.
 Advertising brought in $100 million last year, but when one of its key backers, Rupert Murdoch, launched his fatwa against free content online, rumors flew that Hulu would start charging viewers.
 Sure enough, in June, Kilar announced a $9.99-a-month service that offers full seasons of TV shows and will play on various platforms early next year.